vivekhandebagh/vivekhandebagh.github.io/README.md

 + What is aesthetics?

 + Is aesthetics exclusive to the human condition?
-Also do other species on the planet have a sense of aesthetics?
+Do other species on the planet have a sense of aesthetics?

 + What formal relationships can be drawn between ethics and game theory?
 What is the ideal game that AI should be playing and how can that help define the morality of an AI model?